daos-stack/daos/src/control/README.md

 - [Agent API](https://godoc.org/github.com/daos-stack/daos/src/control/client/agent)
 - [Agent internals](https://godoc.org/github.com/daos-stack/daos/src/control/security)

+## Configuration

+daos_server configuration file is parsed when starting daos_server process, it's location can be specified on the commandline (daos_server -h for usage) or default location (install/etc/daos_server.yml).

+Parameters will be parsed and populated with defaults (hardcoded in source) if not present in configuration.

+Commandline parameters take precedence over configuration file values but if not specified on commandline, configuration file values will be applied (or parsed defaults).

+For convenience, active parsed config values are written to either directory where config file was read from or /tmp/ if that fails.

 ## Shell Usage

 In order to run the shell to perform administrative tasks, build and run the `daos_server` as per the [quickstart guide](https://github.com/daos-stack/daos/blob/master/doc/quickstart.md).